 5: Prior Preparation Prevents Poor Performance

-Preparing your answers ahead of time and being equipped to address any employers’ potential tricky questions will help you to feel calm and confident in any interview and will reassure employers.
+When finding a job in your 50s, preparing your answers ahead of time and being equipped to address any employers’ potential tricky questions will help you to feel calm and confident in any interview and will reassure employers.
 Feeling nervous about job interviews?
 Here’s everything you need to know about nailing it.

 6: Keep your options open and stay positive.

 Looking for work can feel like a never-ending battle for anyone at any age.
-No matter what stage you’re at in the job search, having the right attitude is key – so if you submit an application or go into an interview believing you’re the right person for the job and showing off your willingness to work, you’re instantly that much more employable.
+No matter what stage you’re at in the job search, having the right attitude is key.
+So if you submit an application or go into an interview believing you’re the right person for the job and showing off your willingness to work, you’re instantly that much more employable.

 7: Find the right support